UCBerkeleySETI/commensal-automator/README.md

 Automation for Breakthrough Listen's commensal observing.

+For end-to-end system validation, see section [Validation](docs/Validation.md)

+For further details on the system as a whole, see section [System](docs/System.md)

 The `coordinator` is designed to enable commensal observing and processing cycles to take place without human intervention.
 It consists of a central `coordinator` process, designed to run on a head node, which controls